dfrance2010/dfrance2010.github.io/README.md

 # Software Engineering and Design

 For this enhancement, I added a login/logout section, dropdown filters for refining the data in the view, and an 'Advanced Options' section with a 'Delete Animal' button.
-This all works towards improving the use and functionality of the dashboard for the Grazioso Salvare team.
-Key elements included creating MongoDB collections for users and salt values, then inserting qualified users and their associated read/write permissions by first salting, then hashing the strings.
+This all works towards improving the use and functionality of the dashboard for the Grazioso Salvare team.<br>

+This involved creating a MongoDB collection for users and a seperate database for salt values, then inserting qualified users and their associated read/write permissions by first salting, then hashing the strings.
 The login and advanced options also included creating check_user() and check_permission() methods in animalshelter.py for security checks.
 Finally, a backup database was created to hold deleted animal documents to save inattentive users from their mistakes.
 This enhancement helped me to meet the following course outcomes:

 **Use well-founded techniques, skills, and tools for implementing computing solutions that deliver value and accomplish industry-specific goals**<br>

   + Added login/logout buttons to the dashboard.
+      + Added login and logout callbacks in grazioso_salvare_dashboard.ipynb.
+      + Added check_user() method to animalshelter.py to check if user has permission to login.
   + Created ‘Users’ collection in database.
   + Used hashlib library to add in username/password pairs and their associated read/write permissions.
-Strings are hashed using hashlib’s SHA-256 algorithm.
+Strings were salted, then hashed using hashlib’s SHA-256 algorithm.
-  + Added check_user() method to animalshelter.py to check if user has permission to login.
   + Added check_permission() method to animalshelter.py to check a user’s read/write permission to access ‘Advanced Options’.
-  + Added login and logout callbacks in grazioso_salvare_dashboard.ipynb.
+  + Provided dropdowns for filtering to limit user input.

 **Develop a security mindset to mitigate design flaws and ensure privacy and enhanced security of data and resources**<br>

++ Salting and hashing username/password pairs protects the stored values even if they are accessed.
 + Principle of least privilege means only users with read/write access can make changes to the database.
-+ Salting and hashing username/password pairs protects the stored values even if they are accessed.
 + Creating methods for checking users and permissions prevents unauthorized access.
++ Limiting user input on the filters guards against injection attacks.

 **Build collaborative environments that enable diverse audiences to support organizational decision making**<br>